Talk With Your Kids About These Issues

+Talk With Your Kids About These Issues

 Nicotine is addictive, and smoking is dangerous to your health.
 It also makes your clothes, breath, and hair smell bad, and it is expensive.
 These immediate consequences can be more convincing to kids than the threat of health problems years from now.
-It doesn't hurt, however, to remind them that smoking causes lung cancer, emphysema, chronic bronchitis, renal cancer, bladder cancer, mouth and throat cancer, and increased risk for heart attack.
+It doesn't hurt, however, to remind them that smoking causes serious lung disease, cancer, and increased risk for heart attack.
 It is responsible for nearly 500,000 premature deaths each year in the U.S.

-Using an inhalant is extremely dangerous and can kill you, even the first time you use one by causing suffocation or heart irregularities.
+Using an inhalant is extremely dangerous and can kill you.
+Even using it once can cause suffocation or heart irregularities.
 The solvents that are typically inhaled damage the liver and other organs.
 Some substances can increase the risk for leukemia.
 Use can cause permanent brain damage.

-When children or teens drink and use drugs, it effects their brains differently than when adults use.
+When children or teens drink and use drugs, it affects their brains differently than when adults use.
 This is because the brain is more vulnerable during childhood and adolescence to changes and damage caused by alcohol and drugs.

 You may get a variety of responses when you bring up substance abuse with preteens or teens.
 If your preteen or teen is already involved in these activities, you may get responses such as: "You're making a big deal out of this."
 "I can quit when I'm older."
 "You did it when you were a kid."
 It's important that you stay calm, be nonjudgmental and state the facts.
 Making threats or losing your temper will not work in the long run.
 Here's what will work:

 Make your point.
 Be clear about your views on drug, alcohol, and tobacco use.
 State your position calmly and clearly.
 For instance: "No amount of smoking, drinking, or drug use is OK with me."
 If you currently smoke, drink, or use drugs, or if you have in the past, be honest about it.
 Tell your teen why you don't want him or her to make the same mistakes you did.